We care about foster carers and will give you continuing support in many different ways:

 Full time fostering

 We pay our foster carers a combinations of skill level payments and allowances.
 The skill level payment is determined by the skill level of the foster carer - these are split into 3 levels.

 All of our new foster carers, whatever type of fostering they are doing, start as level 1 carers (unless transferring from another fostering agency that can provide us with evidence that they meet the standards for level 2).
 Most foster carers move up to level 2.
 At level 1, the skill payment for having one foster child is £85 a week.
-This goes up to £185 a week at level two.
+This goes up to £185 a week at level 2.

 We also pay an allowance based on the age of the child.
 This ranges from £122 a week for a child aged 0-4 up to £179 a week for a young person aged 16+.
 The intention is that this allowance covers all the costs of looking after a child, including food, clothing, activities, pocket money, transport, gas, electric, etc.

 You will receive a skills payment plus the relevant allowance every week you have a foster child living with you.
-If a child leaves or arrives part of the way through the week, you will receive payment pro rata for time they are with you.
+If a child leaves or arrives part of the way through the week, you will receive payment pro rata for the time they are with you.

 We also pay additional one off payments throughout the year.
 There is a holiday allowance in the summer to allow you to take a foster child away on holiday, a birthday allowance to cover the costs of a birthday party and presents for a foster child and a Christmas/cultural celebration allowance paid in December.